BlueLogicLabs/planet-docs/docs/terms/privacy.md

 ## Further Information

-If you have any questions regarding our Privacy Policy, please contact us at **hello@windi.app**.
+If you have any questions regarding our Privacy Policy, please contact us at **hello@planet.ink**.